shanickcuello/computer-settings/README.md

 # computer-settings
-My Rider, fish and tools settings for development
+My Rider, fish and tools settings for development and hacking